gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 I look forward to only having Rust code and deleting all of this convoluted stuff.

-That's something that people do not mention enough when saying that modern C++ is good enough and secure enough.
+That's something that people do not mention often when saying that modern C++ is good enough and secure enough.
 Well, first I disagree with this statement, but more broadly, the C++ toolchain to cross-compile sucks.
 You only have clang that can cross-compile in theory but in practice you have to resort to the Zig toolchain to automate cross-compiling the standard library etc.

 Also, developers not deeply familiar with either C or C++ do not want to touch all this CMake/Autotools with a ten-foot pole.
 And I understand them.
 Stockholm syndrom notwithstanding, these are pretty slow, convoluted, niche programming languages and no one wants to actively learn and use them unless they have to.